AlexisBallo2/middDevNotes/MiddDev/Lesson Plans/L3 - React.md

 # JSX

 ### Structuring
-At it's core, JSX is the language that React uses to indicate where elements should be placed on your website/app.
+At it's core, JSX is a tool that React uses to indicate where elements should be placed on your website/app.
+Even if you've never heard of it before, you've likely seen it without realizing it!
+If you've ever right clicked on a website and selected "Inspect", you will have seen lines of code wrapped in "<"  ">".
+It is likely you are seeing JSX– for those that know,  which is syntactically very similar to HTML.

 # Thinking in React